Aliases for ENPP1 Gene

 GeneCards Summary for ENPP1 Gene

 ENPP1 (Ectonucleotide Pyrophosphatase/Phosphodiesterase 1) is a Protein Coding gene.
-Diseases associated with ENPP1 include arterial calcification, generalized, of infancy, 1 and hypophosphatemic rickets, autosomal recessive, 2.
-Among its related pathways are Disease and Endochondral Ossification.
-GO annotations related to this gene include protein homodimerization activity and scavenger receptor activity.
+Diseases associated with ENPP1 include Cole Disease and Hypophosphatemic Rickets, Autosomal Recessive, 2.
+Among its related pathways are Pantothenate and CoA biosynthesis and Metabolism of water-soluble vitamins and cofactors.
+Gene Ontology (GO) annotations related to this gene include nucleic acid binding and protein homodimerization activity.
 An important paralog of this gene is ENPP3.